 – frequently feeling extremely on edge

-– frequently feeling threatened as if in imminent danger
+– frequently feeling threatened as if we are in imminent danger

 – impaired ability to concentrate